adrien3d/lumen-cli/README.md

 ## Usage

 * Generate a first model with `lumen model`
+* For every generation, you have to set the correct namespace, for example `github.com/adrien3d/base-api`

 ### Auto mode
 * Select entities for each selected model and generate controller, store and router with `lumen generate`